sharatkatz/Practical-Machine-Learning/Prediction Assignment write-up.md

 6. I used random forest technique to build the model; built 4 forests of 50 trees each.
 7. And then produced results from calculating accuracy on training and validation datasets.

+NOTE: Contents of html file uploaded in repository (Prediction_Assignment.html) can be copied locally in notepad and saved as .htm to look at the knitted document.